Most interesting landmarks of North Korea

 - Suyangsan Falls – South Hwanghae.
 128 m tall waterfall, sliding down along very steep granite face.

 - Ullim Falls – Kangwon.
 Large waterfall with two major cascades.
 75 m tall.
+The falling water creates a powerful echo in the narrow valley.

 Other natural landmarks of North Korea